Tij Iginla

-Tij Iginla (born August 4, 2006) is a Canadian ice hockey player who is a forward for the Kelowna Rockets of the Western Hockey League (WHL) as a prospect to the Utah Mammoth of the National Hockey League (NHL).
+Tij Iginla (born August 4, 2006) is a Canadian ice hockey player who is a forward for the Tucson Roadrunners of the American Hockey League (AHL) as a prospect to the Utah Mammoth of the National Hockey League (NHL).
 He is the son of Calgary Flames legend and Hockey Hall of Fame inductee Jarome Iginla.
 He was the first-ever draft pick of the Utah Mammoth, selected sixth overall in the 2024 NHL entry draft.